tum-pbs/pbdl-book/physgrad.md

 \end{bmatrix}  \text{ with }  L(\mathcal P) = |\mathcal P|^2
 $$

-For $\alpha=1$ everything is very simple: we're faced with a radial symmetric loss landscape, and $x_1$ and $x_2$ behave in the same way.
-The gradient $\nabla_x = (\partial L / \partial x)^T$ is perpendicular to the isolevels of the loss landscape, and hence an update with $-\eta \nabla_x$ points directly to the minimum at 0.
+For $\alpha=1$ everything is very simple: we're faced with a radially symmetric loss landscape, and $x_1$ and $x_2$ behave in the same way.
+The gradient $\nabla_x = (\partial L / \partial x)^T$ is perpendicular to the isolines of the loss landscape, and hence an update with $-\eta \nabla_x$ points directly to the minimum at 0.
 This is a setting we're dealing with for classical deep learning scenarios, like most supervised learning cases or classification problems.
 This example is visualized on the left of the following figure.

 ```{figure} resources/physgrad-scaling.jpg
 ---